Database

 Use it when you want a relational database without provisioning one yourself, and you want to query it from workflows with a typed client instead of hand-written SQL.

-database blocks declare a Swirls-managed Postgres: Swirls provisions it on deploy, migrates its schema when it changes, and holds the connection encrypted with your project's keyset.
-You never see or manage the connection string.
-Query the database from @ts blocks through a generated, fully typed Prisma client, so you write context.db.my_db.user.findMany({ where: { role: "ADMIN" } }) instead of raw SQL and a matching row schema.
+database blocks declare a Swirls-managed Postgres: Swirls provisions it on deploy, migrates its schema when it changes, and holds the owner connection encrypted with your project's keyset.
+Query the database from a type: database node's run: block through a generated, fully typed Prisma client, so you write context.db.my_db.user.findMany({ where: { role: "ADMIN" } }) instead of raw SQL and a matching row schema.
+When code outside your workflows needs the same database, declare a named connection and copy its connection string.

 Managed vs. external